The Shot (Pushkin): Plot summary

 The Shot was told to Belkin by Colonel I.L.P., who was stationed at a Russian military outpost as an infantry officer.
 The officers always visit a mysterious man named Silvio to play cards.
 Silvio is a well-known marksman, and constantly practices shooting.
 The walls of his house are riddled with bullet holes.
 On one occasion Silvio is insulted by an officer who is new to the regiment, but he does not challenge his guest to a duel, as custom dictates.
 He is then considered to be a coward by most of the officers.
 This particularly confuses the narrator, who cannot fathom why Silvio does not duel the officer, due to his skill with a pistol.
 Silvio eventually explains his situation privately to the narrator: years ago he was an extremely popular soldier, but was overcome with jealousy after the arrival of a new officer.
 The new officer was extremely handsome, a skilled marksman, from a wealthy family, and was very successful with women.
 Silvio sought him out at a ball and whispered an insult in his ear.
 The officer, later known as the Count, then slapped him in the face as a response, and as a result, a duel was arranged for the following dawn.
 The Count drew the lot to shoot first, and put his shot through Silvio's hat.
 As Silvio prepared to shoot, he was extremely unnerved by the manner in which his opponent was casually eating cherries while waiting for him to shoot.
-He decided that as life apparently was meaningless to the carefree and confident young man.
+He decided that life apparently was meaningless to the carefree and confident young man.
 As a result, Silvio did not shoot back, choosing not a kill a man that did not value his own life.
 Silvio explains to the Narrator that since that day he has been completely captivated by exacting revenge on the Count.
 If he had now engaged the officer in a duel over the card game, he would almost certainly have killed him, but also taken the risk of dying before being able to exact revenge on the Count.
 After that day, Silvio soon learns that the Count is engaged to be married, and so may now no longer be indifferent towards life.
 This is the moment Silvio has been tirelessly waiting for, and he departs from the village to get his revenge.